National Media Centre, New Delhi: History

-The Building
+Structure

 The centre is built on a 1.95-acre plot.
 The glass facade building consists of four floors with a hall for press conferences that can seat 283 people, a briefing room with 60-person capacity, 24 workstations.
 It has all modern communication needs.
 It also has a library, lounge and cafeteria.
 The press conference hall and media lounge have Wi-Fi access.